 • Try to avoid heat styling tools or use a heat protectant with them

 If you’re planning to bleach your hair, you should take an additional step the night before you switch up your natural color.
-Apply a hair mask like our Restore repair mask to your hair to prevent damage to your hair shaft.
+Apply a hair mask like our Restore repair mask from our damaged hair repair collection to prevent additional damage to your hair shaft.

 2. Consider the dye you’re using